 Mobile & Electronic Health Affinity Research Collaborative

-The mission of the Mobile and Electronic Health-ARC (ME-ARC) is to conduct state-of-the art research and training in mobile and electronic health to improve health and well-being, with a focus on underserved populations, across the lifespan.
-The ARC is transdisciplinary, consisting of a steering committee, external advisory board, trainees, and over 80 member affiliates across numerous schools at Boston University.
+The mission of the Mobile and Electronic Health-ARC (ME-ARC) is to conduct state-of-the-art research and training in mobile and electronic health to improve health and well-being, with a focus on underserved populations, across the lifespan.
+The ARC is transdisciplinary, consisting of a steering committee, external advisory board, trainees, and over 175 member affiliates across numerous schools at Boston University.
 Steering committee members have expertise in: implementation science, behavioral science, medicine, informatics/bioinformatics, software development, health literacy, engineering, and global health.

-One goal of the ME-ARC, is to advance mHealth and eHealth at Boston University.
-The following projects are supported through ME-ARC funding:
+One goal of the ME-ARC is to advance mHealth and eHealth at Boston University.
+The following projects are currently supported through ME-ARC funding:

 Mobile and Electronic Health ARC Symposium

-The Mobile and Electronic Health ARC’s 2nd Annual Symposium was held on Thursday, November 2nd 2017.
-Click here for information and photos of the event.
+The Mobile and Electronic Health ARC’s 5th Annual Symposium was held on Thursday, April 28, 2022.
+Click here for information.